 I thought naming my baby was difficult.
 This is worse!

 They are people, but with a twist.
 I formed every aspect of them, their history their likes and dislikes.
 Personality and flaws.
 Physical appearance and even emotional state.
-I get to play with their development or regression in the story line and yes, I can even play God and make them fall in love or snuff them out. *insert evil laugh here*
+I get to play with their development or regression in the storyline and yes, I can even play God and make them fall in love or snuff them out. *insert evil laugh here*

 I found controlling a person in every way made me feel responsible for them and attached.
 Therefore, a fitting name is important and I needed to get it right.

-The thing I discovered with a name is that it can be a well of opportunity for humor, banter and even ridicule between characters and in dialogue.
+The thing I discovered with a name is that it can be a well of opportunity for humour, banter and even ridicule between characters and in dialogue.
 To my surprise, I also found it could shape how a person develops or stays stagnant.
 People need to grow and change, good or bad it doesn’t matter as long as they learn something along the way.

 How do I pick a name?
 It depends if I have a character already in mind (This is harder) or if I’m creating someone new that I just added because the story demanded it.
 Minor and sub minor characters get the close your eyes and pick from a list method.
 (Baby name books work great for this.)
 I was joking the other day about using scrabble pieces or boggle to create names.